Evidence of superfluidity in a dipolar supersolid from non-classical rotational inertia

-The change of $I/I_c$ is in principle due to both the change of shape of the system when the supersolid lattice forms, $\beta(\epsilon_{dd})$, and the related change of the superfluid fraction.
-The experiment-theory agreement for $I/I_c$ both in the BEC regime, where $f_s=1$, and at $\epsilon_{dd}$=1.5, where the $I$ is expected to be close to $I_c$, supports the validity of the calculated $\beta$ for our system.
-To highlight the change of the superfluid fraction, one might in principle compare the experimental data for $I/I_c$ with the theoretical data for a hypothetical, fully superfluid system with the same density modulation of the supersolid, $I/I_c=\beta^2$~\cite{28}, also shown in Fig.~\ref{fig2}B. More directly, we calculate the superfluid fraction from eq.(\ref{eq3}), employing the experimental frequencies and the theoretical $\beta$.
-The results are shown in Fig.~\ref{fig3}.
-In the BEC regime, the data confirm that the system is fully superfluid, $f_s$=1, as already found for non-dipolar BECs~\cite{27}.
-In the supersolid regime, we can reliably calculate the superfluid fraction only for the datapoints just after the BEC-supersolid transition, at $\epsilon_{dd}$=1.45.
-Remarkably, the superfluid fraction of the supersolid remains very large, $f_s\sim0.9$.
-Given the measurement uncertainty, $f_s$ is compatible with unity and incompatible with zero.
+The change of $I/I_c$ is in principle due to both the change of shape, $\beta(\epsilon_{dd})$, when the supersolid modulation forms and the related change of the superfluid fraction.
+The experiment-theory agreement for $I/I_c$ both in the BEC regime, where $f_s$=1, and at $\epsilon_{dd}$=1.5, where $I$ is expected to be close to $I_c$, supports the validity of the calculated $\beta$ for our system.
+Equation~\ref{eq2} shows that if the superfluid fraction of the supersolid varies between 0 and 1, then $I/I_c$ shown in Fig.~\ref{fig2}B should vary between 1 and $\beta^2$.
+More directly, we calculate the superfluid fraction from Eq.~\ref{eq3}, employing the experimental frequencies and the theoretical $\beta$.
+The results are shown in Fig.~\ref{fig3}, together with the corresponding points calculated from the theoretical predictions of ref.~\cite{28}.

+In the BEC regime, the data confirm that the system is fully superfluid, $f_s$=1, as already found for non-dipolar BECs \cite{27}.
+In the supersolid regime, we can reliably calculate the superfluid fraction only for the experimental data point at $\epsilon_{dd}$=1.45.
+Remarkably, the superfluid fraction of the supersolid is very large, $f_s\approx$0.9, in agreement with the numerical calculations.
+Given the measurement uncertainty, $f_s$ is consistent with unity and inconsistent with zero.
 This result demonstrates the superfluid nature of the dipolar supersolid under rotation.

+The theory predicts a reduction of the superfluid fraction moving further into the supersolid regime, although $f_s$ remains finite even in the droplet crystal regime because of the superfluidity of the individual droplets under rotation~\cite{28}.
+In the experiment, we cannot check whether $f_s$ decreases moving to $\epsilon_{dd}$=1.5, because the lower measurement accuracy and the increase of $\beta^2$ shown in Fig.~\ref{fig2}B prevent us from measuring $f_s$ reliably \cite{29}.